Pathfinder country

 • Promote the generation of information and knowledge taking into consideration gender as a crosscutting issue as well as the best interests of the child, with the aim of raising awareness on child labor, forced labor and trafficking in persons.

-• Carry out comparable measurements through the available statistics on child labor, with the use of the Child Labor Risk Identification Model developed within the framework of the Regional Initiative Latin America and the Caribbean Free of Child Labour.
+• Carry out comparable measurements through the available statistics on child labour, with the use of the Child Labor Risk Identification Model developed within the framework of the Regional Initiative Latin America and the Caribbean Free of Child Labour.

 Progress